Pam2020/DE_bootcamp/README.md

     &rarr; :bulb: You can edit these values by modifying the corresponding values in **`.env`**.

 - If the test connection is successful, click "Finish" or "Save" to save the connection.
 You should now be able to use the database client to manage your PostgreSQL database locally.

+#### Cumulative table design and historical analysis
+Find all the queries used to build the cumulative table creation and analysis in the CumulativeTableDesign.sql script.